Skip to main content

 You can provide different content for the default (unpressed) and the pressed states of Two State button:

-• For the unpressed state, specify the necessary control's properties in the TwoState tag.
+• for the unpressed state, specify the text property

 TwoState Button